Updated: Aug 19

 Fibre is classified as a structural non-starch polysaccharide.
 Fibre is found in the cell walls of leaves, stems, roots, and seeds, and contains different types of fibre that act differently in your body, depending on whether or not they are soluble in water.
 As a result, fibre is often divided into 2 types: Soluble Fibre and Insoluble Fibre.
 Soluble fibres include Psyllium, Pectin, Beta-Glucan, and Guar Gum whereas insoluble fibres include: Cellulose, Hemicellulose, Lignin, and Chitin.
 Dietary fibre aids in digestion by providing bulk to the food residues that pass through the intensities.
 It achieves this by holding onto large amounts of water.
 This is why good hydration is important for maintaining healthy digestion.
 Individually, the soluble fibre shortens the time food residues take to travel through the intensities (a.k.a. transit time), whereas the insoluble fibre helps the food residues to “scrape” along the lining of the intensities to aid in nutrient absorption.
 Fibre causes similar satiating effects as protein and is therefore helpful during weight loss efforts.
 Good sources of soluble fibre include oats, whole grain rice, vegetables and fruits.
 Good sources of insoluble fibre include wholewheat bread and flour, vegetables, and wholegrains.

-If you would like to learn about the other two macronutrients and how to practically apply this info to help you reach your goals, please check out our book Eat Move Perform: Volume 1 - Nutrition & Supplements which will be available on Amazon and all good booksellers from August 2020.
-Volume 1 covers Energy Balance and Metabolism, Macronutrients, Micronutrients, Meal Frequency & Timing, Bioavailability, The Gut Microbiome, Diets, and Supplements.
+This is a short excerpt from my latest book.
+If you would like to learn about the other two macronutrients and how to practically apply this info to help you reach your goals, please check out our book Eat Move Perform: Volume 1 - Nutrition & Supplements which is available for pre-order from Waterstones now (see link below).